Console vs. PC gaming

 Legacy and backward compatibility

-Console - When a new console is released, it may not run older games because of the way the new ones are programmed.
+Console - When a new console is released, it may not run older games because of how they're programmed.
 Some popular titles may be redesigned to allow them to work on the new console, but require you to purchase the redesigned version.

 PC - Unlike a console, Microsoft tries to keep Windows as backward compatible as possible.
 However, some advancements cause older software to no longer work.
 With PC, software emulators, patches, and community mods allow most older games to work with newer computers.